 Closed source software or proprietary software is software that is solely owned by the person of company who developed it.
 To use the proprietary software, you often need to pay a license fee.
 In return, you will get maintenance and support.

 Both open source software and closed source software have its pros and cons.
-It’s up to you which features you deem most important for your type of online business.
+It’s up to you which ecommerce features you deem most important for your type of online store.
 Are you a skilled programmer yourself?
 Do you mind paying a monthly fee to use the software?
 Do you trust the software delivered to you?
 Won’t you mind spending hours and hours fully tweaking the software to cater your needs?
 These are all questions you can consider while picking between open source and closed source software.

 Do you sell to customers, companies or both?

 Most online shops you will find on the internet, are catered to private customers.
 But business-to-business (b2b) selling online has increased significantly over the years.
 Nowadays, it’s sometimes even hard to distinguish a b2b store from a b2c (business-to-consumer) one.